drew1horn/cmci2/project/install.md

 * First Drew Hosts a meeting.
 * Team Members Join meeting.
 * Find, download, and install appropriate version for your hardware from: https://www.teamviewer.com/en/download/
+* Then Team members will be able to host meetings.

 This will make the next installations easier.

 ## NetLogo
-Try installing it at home on your laptop(s) or desktop(s).
+Install on your laptop(s) and/or desktop(s).
 * Find, download and install appropriate version from: http://ccl.northwestern.edu/netlogo/

 ## Github Desktop
-* Download and install appropriate version from https://desktop.github.com/
+* Download and install appropriate mac, windows version from: https://desktop.github.com/
+* Linux boxes install Atom editor, etc.